akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ![Filter on product identifiers](../img/Exports-EditContentIdentifiers.png)

 ::: info
-You can easily copy an identifier list from a csv or xlsx file and paste it in the identifier text area.
+You can easily copy a list of identifiers from a csv or xlsx file and paste it in the identifier text area.
 :::

 ::: info
-Since 2.2, for product models, a selection on their codes is available.
+Since 2.2, a selection on product model codes is available.
 :::

 #### Filter on attributes